System-Admins/msmfatoolbox/README.md

    > **Note:** After installing the dependencies, you need to close the PowerShell session and open a new.
 This is due to Microsoft not handling the assemblies correctly if multiple modules is installed.
 Hopefully this is sorted in the future by Microsoft.

-2. Import the module in the PowerShell 7 session.
+2. Import the module dependencies in the PowerShell 7 session.

    ```powershell
    Import-Module -Name 'Microsoft.Graph.Entra', 'Microsoft.Graph.Groups', 'Microsoft.Graph.Users', 'Microsoft.Graph.Users.Actions', 'Microsoft.Graph.Identity.DirectoryManagement' -Force;